savvaskef/Example-React_and_API/README.md

 You do that By typing :
   npm run serve <br>

-If there are any incmobatibilities remove node_modules folder and readd them via the following lines cd my-app <br>
+If there are any incmobatibilities remove node_modules folder and readd them via the following lines<br>
+  in my-app folder run <br>
   npm install <br>
+  npm install react-bootstrap bootstrap<br?
   ...to transfer all the environment you need fot the client side to run on a browser<br>
 typing again:
   npm run serve <br>